BfRstats/rriskDistributions/cran-comments.md

-## Resubmission
+## Re-submission

-This is a resubmission.
+This is a re-submission.
 In this version, we have:

 * removed all unnecessary \\donttest's (more detail below)
 * moved packages from 'Depends' to 'Imports' in the DESCRIPTION and changed the NAMESPACE and function calls accordingly

 ## Test environments
 * ubuntu 14.04 LTS (local install):  R under development (2015-05-06 r68336) and R 3.1.3
 * windows 7 (local install): R 3.2.0
 * win-builder: R under development and R 3.2.0

 ## R CMD check results
 There were no ERRORs or WARNINGs.